-With the warmer temps lingering around these parts in the northeast, the fall preparations have been held on standby.
+With the warmer temps lingering around these parts in the northeast, the fall preparations were on standby the past couple weeks.
 No need for the hurry, but a sit down and a welcome nod to the lingering warmth.
-You know me, I’ll take it, especially since my garden is still producing fruit.
 I’ve looked back in my garden journal and I’ve never harvested past October 1st.
-Well over half into the month, and I still spy some green tomatoes.
+Now, we’re half into the month and I still spy a few tomatoes on the vine.
 Are they still good?
 Is their flavor still sweet?
 That one night of frost – how did that affect the flavor?

 Yup, still tasty!!

 Here are a few great garden and outdoor fall homekeeping tips for you!

 To me, I find a little romance in the garden.
 And of course I would – plants that I have spoken to daily and have nurtured through development, all keeps the definition of romance in check.
 I head up to the garden to harvest and guide my plants, not only to find promise, but new fruit on par to ripen.
 Yet, I ask myself, when is enough, enough?
 Of everything I grew this past season, it’s the tomatoes that are still holding on.
 Where do they find their stamina?

 But, being that we’re well into mid October, it’s due time to close up shop and quit while the getting is still good.
 It’s time to get the garden cleaned up and prepped for the winter months and initial preparations of the upcoming spring that seems ever so far way at this point, on track for next year’s garden plantings.
 Never fold, never give up.

 Something started from seed that has been nurtured for months is now forced to close.
 But not really.
 Those plants that had some over-ripened fruit, some brown leaves, have found nutrients in the compost.
 Pulled from the ground and added to the compost only stimulates wealth for next year.
 Gourmet dirt, I always say, and a garden lottery to boot.
 This is garden gold for the spring.